tsinghua-cel/bf_playground/docs/index.md

 # Introduction
-Welcome to the BunnyFinder User Manual.
-This guide will help you get started with installing, configuring, and using the BunnyFinder framework.
+Welcome to the BunnyFinder documentation.
+The documents will help you get started with installing, configuring, and using the BunnyFinder framework.